fortyoneplustwo/notestamp/README.md

 # How to integrate your custom media component?
 - Build your custom media component as a React component with a `forward ref`.
 - Within your component, implement a `controller` object and point the `ref` to it.
-This `controller` enables the application to communicate with your comopnent for synchronizing with notes.
+This `controller` enables the application to communicate with your component for synchronizing with notes.

 ## Step 1
 ### Custom media component example